prometheus-community/ipmi_exporter/README.md

 The [configuration](docs/configuration.md) document describes both the configuration of the IPMI exporter itself as well as configuring the Prometheus server to scrape it.

+For remote metrics, the exporter supports Prometheus HTTP service discovery via the `/sd` endpoint, which automatically exposes all configured modules.
+See the configuration documentation for details.

 ## TLS and basic authentication